grammyjs/website/site/docs/plugins/files.md

 If you are using a local Bot API server, then the `getFile` call effectively downloads the file to your disk already.

 In turn, you can call `file.getUrl()` to access that file path.
-Note that `await file.download()` will now simply copy that locally present file to a temporary location (or to the given path if speciffied).
+Note that `await file.download()` will now simply copy that locally present file to a temporary location (or to the given path if specified).

 ## Supporting `bot.api` Calls